 - Deviation (in milliseconds): The number shows how much the delay can deviate from the given offset towards the higher and lower range.

-- Constant Delay Offset (in milliseconds): The number shows a constant delay which will be added in random number generated by Gaussian Function in the range of given deviation value.
+- Constant Delay Offset (in milliseconds): The number shows a constant delay which will be added in a random number generated by the Gaussian Function in the range of the given deviation value.

 Gaussian Random Timer Delay = 1000 + GF*200

 where GF value could be from -1 to 1